Consensys/orchestrate-quick-start/README.md

 #### Local Besu network

-On the quickstart Besu local network, some [pre-defined accounts are configured with an ETH balance](https://besu.hyperledger.org/en/stable/Reference/Accounts-for-Testing/).
+On the quickstart Besu local network, some [pre-defined accounts are configured with an ETH balance](scripts/deps/config/besu/genesis.json).

-Connect Metamask to `http://localhost:8545` and transfer 1 or 2 ETH from one of the test accounts to your `FAUCET_ACCOUNT` address.
+Connect Metamask to `http://localhost:8545` and import one of the genesis account privatekeys and transfer 1 or 2 ETH from one of the test accounts to your `FAUCET_ACCOUNT` address.

 #### Rinkeby